Amazon tribes meet to counter Bolsonaro environmental threats

-Several dozen indigenous leaders and representatives of Amazon communities have gathered in the heart of the threatened rainforest to form an alliance against Brazil President Jair Bolsonaro's environmental policy and his threats to throw their homelands open to mining concerns.
+Dozens of Amazon indigenous leaders have gathered in the heart of the threatened rainforest to form an alliance against Brazilian President Jair Bolsonaro's environmental policy and his threats to throw their homelands open to mining concerns.

 The main objective of the meeting is to present a united front against Bolsonaro's plans, which they say pose a threat to the Amazon and their way of life, as well as threaten open conflict over land rights.

 "I don't want anyone to die in front of me.
-I don't want everyone to kill each other, the white people against the indigenous," prominent Raoni chief Metuktire told the meeting, which began on Tuesday.
+I don't want everyone to kill each other, the white people against the indigenous," Brazil's leading indigenous chief, Raoni Metuktire, told the meeting, which began on Tuesday.

 Raoni chief Metuktire gestures during a press conference in Piaracu village in Mato Grasso state